iAmVSJ0702/chaibuzz-news-bot/README.md

 ## License

-Pistributed under the **GNU General Public License v3.0**.
+Distributed under the **GNU General Public License v3.0**.
 See 'LICENSE' for more information.